nzstevem/microsoft-ui-xaml-specs/active/WebView2/WebView2_spec.md

 ```

 ## WebMessageReceived:
-Scripts in the WebView2 content can use window.chrome.webview.postMessage.postMessage(“Message”) with JSON parameters to send information back to your app.
+Scripts in the WebView2 content can use window.chrome.webview.postMessage(“Message”) with JSON parameters to send information back to your app.
 To receive these messages, handle the WebMessageReceived event.

 ```